You need to

 finalize call when the customer clicks the Buy button.

 authorize with the

 auto_finalize parameter set to

 false.
-In this way, you indicate that there's an upcoming finalization step.
+In this way, you indicate that there's an upcoming finalization step in your checkout.

 finalize() when the consumer reaches the last page at checkout to finish the purchase.
-This call triggers the transfer of funds and returns the
+This call triggers the actual authorization and returns the

 In a successful response, you get an